-At December 31, 2016, we had cash of \$1,351,860 and working capital of \$288,562.
-We anticipate that we will require \$56 million in trade debt financing to finance our expected sales of Genstrip 50, as the current litigation ends in the company's favor.
-In March 2012 we renewed our agreement with Alpha Credit Resources ("ACR") to obtain this debt financing.
-In November 2013 we executed a new line of credit with Alpha Credit Resources, replacing our pervious line.
-The new credit line is for \$12.5 million, but with the velocity of our product sales, could yield over \$250 million in annually available credit.
-We have not yet drawn down any credit financing from ACR.
+At March 31, 2017, we had cash of \$930,712 and working capital of \$207,276.
+We anticipate that we will require \$56 million in trade debt financing to finance our expected sales of GenUltimate!, GenSure! and GenChoice!. as the current litigation ends in the company's favor.
+In March 2012 we renewed our agreement with Alpha Credit Resources ("ACR") for a third time in order to obtain this debt financing.
+After the expiration of that agreement, in November 2013 we executed a new line of credit with Alpha Credit Resources, replacing our pervious line.
+This credit line was for \$12.5 million, but with the velocity of our product sales, could yield over \$250 million in annually available credit.
+We never did draw down any credit financing from ACR, and on December 14, 2015 this credit line expired.
+Subsequently we learned that ACR and its parent, Platinum Credit became the subject of several Federal criminal investigations.
+In September 2016, the major funds controlled by Platinum filed for liquidation.
+The company immediately froze all of its securities held by Platinum, and notified the funds liquidator that we had been working with the former management of Platinum to effect return of a sizable majority of the securities held by Platinum.
+Platinum had not been granted any requests for any conversion or sale transactions since December 2014.
+As a part of this liquidation the company is now seeking return of most of the securities granted to the Platinum funds from 2007 through 2014.

 We will from time to time continue to seek a combination of equity and long-term debt financing as well as other traditional cash flow and asset backed financing to meet our financing needs and to reduce our overall cost of capital.
 Additionally, in order to accelerate our growth rate and to finance general corporate activities, we may supplement our existing sources of funds with financing arrangements at the operating system level or through additional short-term borrowings.
 As a further capital resource, we may sell or lease certain rights or assets from our portfolio as appropriate opportunities become available.
 However, there can be no assurance that we will be able to obtain any additional financing, on acceptable terms or at all.

-Results of Operations for the twelve months ended December 31, 2016 and 2015 compared.
+Results of Operations for the three months ended March 31, 2017 and 2016, compared.

-The following tables summarize selected items from the statement of operations for the twelve months ended December 31, 2016 compared to 2015.
+The following tables summarize selected items from the statement of operations for the three months ended March 31, 2017 compared to 2016.